project-error/projecterror.dev/docs/npwd/Roadmap.md

 These are features the team has no interest in supporting at the current moment.
 Please do not suggest them as they will be closed/denied.

 - Instagram	App
-    - Too similiar already to Twitter and only used for images.
+    - Too similar already to Twitter and only used for images.
 Not worth the dev time.
 - Music App
     - DMCA issues with music and potential copyright issues.
     - This includes any sort of variations to this that are focused on music or copyrighted material.